11 Jun 2019

 And that's why you can understand why the Nazirite, the people in Nazareth, they were upset.
 They said, “Hah, how could He be?
 His, his father is a carpenter.”
 They didn't understand that this was the Son of God.

 John, chapter 1:41, when Andrew met with Jesus.
 He came back and told his brother Peter, “We have found the Messiah.”
-Hebrew word which means Christ, the Greek word.
+Hebrew word which means 'Christ', the Greek word.
 And then in verse 45, Philip found Nathanael and said to him, “We have found, we have found Him.”
 “Who is He?”
-“The forever King, who Moses, in the law and also the prophets wrote.”
+“The forever King, whom Moses, in the law and also the prophets wrote.”
 [John 1:45]

 “How about Samaritans?” we say.
 Well, the angel said it.
 Simeon said it.
 Anna said it.
 Jesus Himself said it.
 Andrew said it.
-Nathanael said it.”
-How about Samaritans?
+Nathanael said it," How about Samaritans?"
 Half breeds, they are half Jews, half Gentiles.
 Well, Jesus met this woman at the well in Samaria.
 This Samaritan woman said to Him, “I know that Messiah is coming.
-He who is called Christ.”
+Who He, He who is called Christ.”
 And Jesus said to her, “I who speak to you am He.”
 [Luke 4:25-26] And it is clear that the Samaritan woman believed in Jesus.